milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 How does Booking.com treat personal data belonging to children?

 Unless indicated otherwise, Booking.com is a service you’re only allowed to use if over you’re older than 16.
-We only process info about children with the consent of their parents or legal guardians or when the info is provided for use by the parents or legal guardians.
-Read more
+We only process information about children with the consent of their parents or legal guardians, or when the information is shared with us by the parents or legal guardians themselves.

 Read more about the personal data of under 16s